wp-plugins/robo-gallery/readme.txt

 In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action

-= How to enable lazy load in gallery options? =

-In gallery settings you can find option to enable/disable lazy load, also there you'll have alot of additional options for customization of the loading process

 = How to make shadow for the gallery thumbnails? =

 Shadows of the thumbnails you can customize in gallery settings.
 With gallery settings you can change size , color and position of the gallery thumbnails shadow

+= Which parameters I can change for the gallery thumbnails borders and shadows? =

+You can change size, color and style of gallery thumbnails borders and shadows.
+Also you can define different parameters for static and hovered status

 = How to define size of the gallery images thumbnails? =

 Our gallery is fully responsive and gallery thumbnails size depend of a lot of factors.
 Gallery calculate thumbnails automatically depend of the general gallery size and gallery layout settings.
 First of all you can define ratio values for gallery thumbnails.
 Size of the thumbnails could be selected from standard pre-defined wordpress sizes: thumbnail, medium, large, full

-= Which parameters I can change for the gallery thumbnails borders and shadows? =

-You can change size, color and style of gallery thumbnails borders and shadows.
-Also you can define different parameters for static and hovered status

 = How to make gallery thumbnails with rounded corners? =